bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We followed the base of the cliff band until it ended.
 Then we angled left, up a meadow and through sparse trees to emerge at the edge of a vast but gentle scree slope.
 The summit of Crowfoot North appeared on our right, perched on a small cliff band.
 Left was the viewpoint that Andrew suggests visiting in More Scrambles.
 We headed there.

 After a long plod up stable scree, we reached a bump on a ridge and were immediately captivated by the stunning scenery all around us.
 West, Wapta Icefield glistened in the sunshine, while east, gray peaks lined the Icefields Parkway.
-Distracted, we failed to notice we weren't on the correct viewpoint which was 100 m or so north.
+Distracted, we failed to notice we weren't on the correct viewpoint 100 m or so north.
 But our perch didn't lack views; we spent over 40 minutes gazing around and snapping photos.
 I took my panorama here.

 Then we turned our attention to the summit of Crowfoot North Peak, 250 m south.
 Several minutes later and after a short scramble up the east end of a cliff band, we were on top.